 St Raymond of Penafort, Priest, Religious.
-Born about 1175 near Barcelona (Spain) was a brilliant lawyer and at the age of 47 became a canon of the cathedral but soon after joined the Dominican Order, eventually being elected their master general.
-Noted for his knowledge of canon law, especially in its application to the sacrament of penance, and for his scholarly apostolate to Jews and Muslims.died there in extreme old age on 6 January 1275.
+Born about 1175 near Barcelona (Spain), a brilliant lawyer and at the age of 47 became a canon of the cathedral and joined the Dominican Order, eventually being elected their master general.
+Noted for his knowledge of canon law, especially in its application to the sacrament of penance, and for his scholarly apostolate to Jews and Muslims.
+Raymond died there in extreme old age on 6 January 1275.

 St Raymond’s gift was as an organiser and codifier.
 He was also influential in promoting the evangelisation of Muslims and Jews during the 13th century.
 He is the patron saint of canon lawyers.